U.S. flag

 If bacterial vaginosis develops during pregnancy, it can slightly increase the risk of the baby being born too early (preterm birth).
 There is also a higher risk of a late-term miscarriage or stillbirth (between week 13 and week 24 of pregnancy).

-Researchers from the Cochrane Collaboration analyzed the results of studies on the advantages and disadvantages of antibiotics.
+Researchers from the Cochrane Collaboration analyzed the results of studies on the pros and cons of treatment with antibiotics.
 They included a total of 21 studies involving nearly 8,000 pregnant women.
-They concluded that antibiotics can lower the risk of late-term miscarriages:
+They found that antibiotics can reduce the risk of late-term miscarriages:

 • 2% of women who didn't take antibiotics had a late-term miscarriage.